|PLATFORMS||PC/Steam, Xbox One, Playstation 4 (Reviewed)|

 There’s a little bit more here now, due to trophies/achievements being part of the game – most of which are very, very straightforward and easy (And much simpler than they were in the original game’s up-rezzed ports – gone are the super grindy “Collect All Probes” and “Assume 40 Identities” trophies.
 Just complete all of the challenges with 3 stars, and complete all of the new bonus objectives and you’re pretty much golden.
 Everything else should come naturally.).
 I don’t see it taking too long to 100% the game.

-The difference with me now, is that I honestly appreciate shorter, less densely packed games these days.
-The kind of game that’s fun, and doesn’t take 700 hours to complete for no real reason, and isn’t overloaded with objective markers and icons on a map within 20 minutes of starting.
+The difference is mostly with me now.
+I, honestly, appreciate shorter, less densely packed games these days.
+The kind of game that’s fun, doesn’t take 700 hours to complete for no real reason and isn’t overloaded with objective markers and icons on a map within 20 minutes of starting.